3DBAG/roofer/docs/cli_application.rst

 .. option:: <polygon-source>

-  Path to footprint polygon source.
+  Path to roofprint polygon source.
 Can be an OGR supported file (eg. GPKG) or database connection string.

 .. option:: <output-directory>

   Output directory.
+The building models will be written to a CityJSONSequence file in this directory.

 .. option:: -h, --help

-  Show this help message.
+  Show help message.

 .. option:: -v, --version